 The second film examiner generally agreed, although they found the film a little stronger overall, commenting:

-faces, and heads butt each other and hit walls and sometimes repeatedly but mostly deliberately and sparely...
+hands squeeze faces, and heads butt each other and hit walls and sometimes repeatedly but mostly deliberately and sparely...
 Lots of blood on glass and walls...
-[The] violence... got us firmly into [the] top end of '18' but its discretion kept the scissors
+[The] violence... got us firmly into [the] top end of '18' but its discretion kept the

 All theatrical, VHS, DVD and Blu-ray releases of Die Hard are fully uncut in the UK.